- About the Tutorial:

 - About the Instructor(s):

 Justin Grana is a postdoctoral fellow at the Santa Fe Institute.
 He earned a Ph.D. in economics from American University in 2016 and his research focuses on how the timing of events and decisions impacts interacting humans.
-To apply his research, Justin has analyzed computer network attack, collusive cartel formation and air traffic control scenarios.
+To apply his research, Justin has analyzed computer network attacks, collusive cartel formation and air traffic control scenarios.

 - What is Game Theory?